 Dance: The Creative Process

 This class is offered in alternate years.
-It will be offered in the 2022-2023 school year.
+It will be offered next in the 2023-24 school year.

 Students in this course will experience multiple forms of dance through an exploration of the creative process.
 Over the semester, students will build foundational skills in choreography using movement vocabulary from Modern/Contemporary, Hip-Hop, Jazz, and other forms of dance.
 Students will develop confidence in movement improvisation and create short solo works, big group dances, and everything in between!
 No prior dance experience necessary; the material can be tailored to any level of dance background.
 This course satisfies the prior dance experience prerequisite to choreograph for DanceFest.